shaypepper/portfolio-ta-2020/PORTFOLIO.md

 > Big Dick Data is a formal, academic term that we, the authors, have coined to denote big data projects that are characterized by patriarchial, cis-masculinist, totalizing fantasies of world domination as enacted through data capture and analysis.
 Big Dick Data projects ignore context, fetishize size, and inflate their technical and scientific capabilities."

+## Conclusion
+So what are we to do?
+Similar questions are being asked with regard to health  databases and what obligations researchers have to the people who have consented to include their medical information.
+(Bromley et al. 2020)
 ## References
+1. Brody, Janet L., John P. Cluck, and Alfredo S. Aragon.
+"Participants' understanding of the process of psychological research: Informed consent." *Ethics & Behavior* 7.4 (1997): 285-298.
+2. Bromley, Elizabeth et al. “From "Informed" to "Engaged" Consent: Risks and Obligations in Consent for Participation in a Health Data Repository.”
+The Journal of law, medicine & ethics : a journal of the American Society of Law, Medicine & Ethics vol. 48,1 (2020): 172-182. doi:10.1177/1073110520917007
+3. Confessore, Nicholas.
+"Cambridge Analytica and Facebook: The Scandal and the Fallout So Far." *New York Times*, 4 April 2018, https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1797&context=gc_pubs.
+Accessed 18 Dec.
+2020.
+4. D'Ignazio, Catherine, and Lauren Klein.
+"Chapter Five: The Numbers Don’t Speak for Themselves." *Data Feminism.* PubPub, 2018.
-1. Human, Soheil, and Florian Cech.
+5. Human, Soheil, and Florian Cech.
 "A Human-centric Perspective on Digital Consenting: The Case of GAFAM." *Human Centred Intelligent Systems.* Springer, Singapore, 2020.
 139-159.
-1. Perez, Caroline Criado.
-Invisible women: Exposing data bias in a world designed for men.
-Random House, 2019.
-1. Brody, Janet L., John P. Cluck, and Alfredo S. Aragon.
-"Participants' understanding of the process of psychological research: Informed consent." *Ethics & Behavior* 7.4 (1997): 285-298.
+6. Meyer, Robinson.
+"Everything We Know About Facebook's Secret Mood Manipulation Experiment."
+The Atlantic, 28 June 2014, https://www.theatlantic.com/technology/archive/2014/06/everything-we-know-about-facebooks-secret-mood-manipulation-experiment/373648/.
+Accessed 18 Dec.
+2020.
-1. O'neil, Cathy.
+7. O'neil, Cathy.
 Weapons of math destruction: How big data increases inequality and threatens democracy.
 Kindle Ed.
 Broadway Books, 2016.
-2. D'Ignazio, Catherine, and Lauren Klein.
-"Chapter Five: The Numbers Don’t Speak for Themselves." *Data Feminism.* PubPub, 2018.
+8. Perez, Caroline Criado.
+Invisible women: Exposing data bias in a world designed for men.
+Random House, 2019.
-3. Sun, Tony, et al. "Mitigating Gender Bias in Natural Language Processing: Literature Review." *Association for Computational Linguistics (ACL 2019)* (2019).
+9. Sun, Tony, et al. "Mitigating Gender Bias in Natural Language Processing: Literature Review." *Association for Computational Linguistics (ACL 2019)* (2019).
-1. Yang, Min, and Kam-Pui Chow.
-"Authorship attribution for forensic investigation with thousands of authors." *IFIP International Information Security Conference*.
-Springer, Berlin, Heidelberg, 2014.
-2. Waltzer, Luke, Rhody, Lisa M., and Shirazi, Roxanne.
+10. Waltzer, Luke, Rhody, Lisa M., and Shirazi, Roxanne.
 “Testimony to the CUNY Board of Trustees in Opposition to the Resolution to Approve a Contract with Turnitin for Plagiarism Detection Software, December 14th, 2020 Meeting” *CUNY Academic Works*, 3 Dec.
 2020, https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1797&context=gc_pubs.
 Accessed 18 Dec.
 2020.
-3. Confessore, Nicholas.
-"Cambridge Analytica and Facebook: The Scandal and the Fallout So Far." *New York Times*, 4 April 2018, https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1797&context=gc_pubs.
-Accessed 18 Dec.
+11. Yang, Min, and Kam-Pui Chow.
+"Authorship attribution for forensic investigation with thousands of authors." *IFIP International Information Security Conference*.
+Springer, Berlin, Heidelberg, 2014.
+12. Mesnick, Max.
+"A Scientist's Take on Facebook's Psychology Experiment." *Max Masnick, PhD*. https://www.maxmasnick.com/2014/06/28/facebook/.
+Accessed 25 Dec.
+2020.
+13. "Anonymisation." *UK Data Service*. https://www.ukdataservice.ac.uk/manage-data/legal-ethical/anonymisation/qualitative.aspx.
+Accessed 25 Dec.
 2020.

 <style>
 summary {